Manuel Cuevas: Marty Stuart

 Longtime friend and client Marty Stuart made his first pilgrimage to Hollywood and Nudie's in 1974.
 He said he'd saved up $250 and was intending on buying an outfit.
 When he tried on a jacket that he liked, Nudie calmly informed him it that it cost $2500.
-Then Manuel stepped in.
+Then Cuevas stepped in.
 "He said," Stuart remembered, "'Someday, you will walk in here and buy the whole store.
 But today you get a free shirt."

-Not only has Marty Stuart purchased countless Manuel suits, but he has also one of the largest and most significant collections of country music memorabilia aside from the Country Music Hall of Fame and Museum in Nashville.
-The collection includes his personal Manuel suits, along with the Manuel suits, Nudie suits, and Nathan Turk suits that were worn by some of country music's most influential musician's.
+Not only has Marty Stuart purchased countless Cuevas suits, but he has also one of the largest and most significant collections of country music memorabilia aside from the Country Music Hall of Fame and Museum in Nashville.
+The collection includes his personal Cuevas suits, along with the Cuevas suits, Nudie suits, and Nathan Turk suits that were worn by some of country music's most influential musicians.

 Dwight Yoakam

-Manuel and Dwight Yoakam collaborated for about 15 years to come up with his signature, "Hillbilly Deluxe" look featuring low-slung tight-fitting jeans and sparkling arrow-stitched embroidered jackets.
+Cuevas and Dwight Yoakam collaborated for about 15 years to come up with his signature "Hillbilly Deluxe" look, featuring low-slung, tight-fitting jeans and sparkling, arrow-stitched, embroidered jackets.
 "In Dwight's case, he is no dummy, he knows exactly what he wants."
-Manuel says.
-"He said he wanted some of those short jackets from the 50s, the boleros, so I made him one of those.
+Cuevas says.
+"He said he wanted some of those short jackets from the '50s, the boleros, so I made him one of those.
 We got about 3,000 calls for that jacket, they have become very popular again.
 He has a great respect for his older peers, like Buck Owens, Hank Williams Sr., and Ernest Tubb, so this 'new style' of his is a blend of the retro and the new.
 "I can't say enough good things about Dwight."
 Likewise, Yoakam says: "Manuel always sets aside his ego and lets me be a part of the creative process.
-I'll talk about what I like and he'll sketch it.
+I'll talk about what I like, and he'll sketch it.
 He never copies; everything's an original.
 I still wear the hat he blocked for me 10 years ago.
 It has become a good luck hat."

 Elvis Presley

-In the late 1950s, Colonel Parker brought in $10,000 and a young man into Nudie's Rodeo Tailors, requesting that Nudie makes something special for him.
+In the late 1950s, Colonel Parker brought in $10,000 and a young man into Nudie's Rodeo Tailors, requesting that Nudie make something special for him.
 Elvis' signature gold lamé suit was created.
-On the day Elvis and Colonel Parker came to pick up the suit, Manuel is quoted as saying "I wasn't thinking and thought I must press the suit and since it was a gold lamé, it wrinkled like the face of a modern Keith Richards."

-When asked for new concert wear for Elvis Presley, Manuel asked for a demonstration of his stage moves.
-After watching much hip shaking and thrusting, Manuel confesses he thought, "Oh God, I don't know what I'm going to do.
+On the day Elvis and Colonel Parker came to pick up the suit, Cuevas is quoted as saying, "I wasn't thinking and thought I must press the suit and since it was a gold lamé, it wrinkled like the face of a modern Keith Richards."
+When asked for new concert wear for Elvis Presley, Cuevas asked for a demonstration of his stage moves.
+After watching much hip shaking and thrusting, Cuevas confessed he thought, "Oh God, I don't know what I'm going to do.
 But then I had the idea to make a jumpsuit.
 Elvis said, "What is this?
 Overalls?
 But then he put it on..."